drugis/addis/README.md

 Versions
 --------

-1.12.4:
-  * The network meta-analysis simulation can be continued if it has not converged yet.
+1.12.4: The network meta-analysis simulation can be continued if it has not converged yet, and there is a new GUI for checking convergence.
-     * There is a new UI for checking convergence, which is also available on the benefit-risk screen.
-     * The default length of the simulation is now shorter.
-  * The benefit-risk analysis now uses the full covariance information from the MTC, finally bringing ADDIS and JSMAA in line with our JCE paper.
+   The benefit-risk analysis now uses the full covariance information from network meta-analysis.
+Reduced download from 30MB to 15MB.
-  * The results of a network meta-analysis are now shown according to the quantiles, rather than a normal approximation.
-This should be more robust (statistically).
-  * We switched to the new (0.12) version of GeMTC, a complete rewrite.
-     * Exporting to GeMTC has been improved (treatment descriptions included)
-     * The GeMTC GUI is now shown directly rather than just saving the file.
-  * Removed unnecessary dependencies: download reduced from 30MB to 15MB.
-  * Quite a lot of bug fixes.

-1.12.3: Improved node-splitting models (thanks to GeMTC 0.12), fix redraw problems on Mac OS X.
+   Bugfixes.

+1.12.3: Bugfix release.

 1.12.2: Bugfix release.